If you recall from my last post, The Five Golden pieces For a Lasting Relationship, one of the elements is: The blueprint for your house.

 YES, DO THESE:

 - Be positive, and train yourself to scan the environment for the good.
 You are what you think.
-Perhaps you can thank confirmation bias for this, but keep that relationship soil healthy so that you can grow a beautiful and thriving relationship.
+Perhaps you can thank confirmation bias for this, because whatever you tell your brain to look for, it will go and find more evidence to support that.
+Keep that relationship soil healthy so that you can grow a beautiful and thriving relationship.

 - Improve your quality of friendship.
 Turn towards your partner (or even better: enthusiastically turn towards!), build love maps, create a culture of fondness & admiration, and create shared meaning & purpose.
 TALK & GET TO KNOW your partner inside and out.
 These are important parts of building connection with your partner.